 Language of Materials

-Oxford, Bodleian Libraries [followed by shelfmark and folio or page reference, e.g. Malone 2a].
+Oxford, Bodleian Libraries [followed by shelfmark and folio or page reference, e.g. MS. Malone 1].

 Please see our help page for further guidance on citing archives and manuscripts.